-Here we focus on the Masur-Veech type twist of the Kontsevich-Witten symplectic volumes in Section \ref{subsec:gr_kw}, the volume polynomials for the $(2,p)$ minimal string in Section \ref{subsec:gr_mg}, the super symplectic volumes in Section \ref{subsec:gr_be} and the volume polynomials for the $(2,2p-2)$ minimal superstring in Section \ref{subsec:gr_mg_super}.
-In the following, we will summarize the computational results of the volume polynomials with the Masur-Veech type twist.
+Here we focus on the Masur--Veech type twist of the Kontsevich--Witten symplectic volumes in Section \ref{subsec:gr_kw}, the volume polynomials for the $(2,p)$ minimal string in Section \ref{subsec:gr_mg}, the super symplectic volumes in Section \ref{subsec:gr_be} and the volume polynomials for the $(2,2p-2)$ minimal superstring in Section \ref{subsec:gr_mg_super}.
+In the following, we summarize the computational results of the twisted volume polynomials.